Teutonen/ESN21-Bot/README.md

 Installation:
 1. Install the Tampermonkey Addon for your browser.
 2. Click on the gameBreaker_captchaBypass.js file.
 3. Click on the button Raw.
-You will be redirected.
+Copy all the entire script.
-4. Click on install
+4. Click on the tampermonkey extension.
+Click "Create new script"
-5. Visit game.energy.ch
+5. Insert the the copied script and click "save".
+6. go to game.energy.ch
-6. Now the bot should play the game automatically
+7. After you've logged in, the bot should work.
+8. In case any problems appear, contact kanadaleo31@gmail.com